"Un'estate con Meret oppenheim" working title “CASA COSTANZA. Meeting Meret Oppenheim”

 Susanna Pozzoli creates an homage to this enchanted place in which Meret Oppenheim’s presence is still tangible thanks to the engagement of her heirs.
 This story is evoked by Pozzoli’s photographs of the interior of Casa Costanza along with some short texts related to their content and coming from interviews.
 The project invites the viewer to visit Casa Constanza from a special point of view.

-Susanna Pozzol visited and photographed the house in different moments of the year.
+Susanna Pozzol visited and photographed the house in different moments of the year while studying the Surrealist artist's life and reading her letters and poetry.
 Her photographs capture the relation between the robust architecture and Meret Oppenheim’s artistic sensitivity when making choices (of colors paint, placement, art pieces) to renovate the place.

-Casa Costanza is conceived as an exhibition and a book, a dedicated section of the publication, will include extracts from the interviews with the family: Birgit (Meret Oppenheim’s sister in law), Lisa and Michael Wenger (niece and nephew), and with the architect Aurelio Galfetti who worked alongside Meret on the restoration.
-Bice Curiger and Jacqueline Burckhardt also share their memories as guests in Carona and close friends of the artist.
-One will also find, some extracts of Meret Oppenheim’s letters and work as well as pages from the guest book.
+In October 2021 the book was published by Manfredi Editori /Imola, Italy) as the first of a new series by VAF Stiftung foundation.
+Un'estate con Meret Oppenheim includes extracts from the interviews with the family: Birgit (Meret Oppenheim’s sister in law), Lisa and Michael Wenger (niece and nephew), and with the architect Aurelio Galfetti who worked alongside Meret on the restoration.
+Bice Curiger and Jacqueline Burckhardt also share their memories as guests in Casa Costanza and close friends of the artist.
+The reader will also find some extracts from Meret Oppenheim’s letters as well as exerps from the guest book.

 Art historian Barbara Stehle’s essay analyzes Pozzoli's artistic process underlying the link between the two female artists.
 An interview to the author by Volker W. Feierabend tells us the story of this long-lasting project.
 Feierabend is the director of VAF Stiftung a German foundation supporting Italian contemporary artists which published this book as the first of a new series by Manfredi (IT).